w3f/polkadot-validator-setup/GUIDE_TERRAFORM.md

 $ yarn sync -c config/main.json
 ```

-You can also just provision a set of previously created machines with the ansible code
+You can also just provision a set of previously created machines with the
-[here](ansible).
-We have provided an [example inventory](ansible/inventory.sample)
+[ansible code](ansible).
+We have provided an [example
-that you can customize.
-See the [Ansible Guide](GUIDE_ANSIBLE.md) for more.
+inventory](ansible/inventory.sample) that you can customize.
+See the [Ansible
+Guide](GUIDE_ANSIBLE.md) for more.

 The `sync` command is idempotent, unless there are errors it will always have
 the same results.
 You can execute it as much as you want, it will only make